grusigast/doa-gravure-studio-overlay/README.md

 ## Scenes and actions

-Configuration of the overlay is done in three different JSON files;
+Configuration of the overlay is done in two different JSON files;
-* /data/scenes.json
+* /resources/scenes.json
-* /data/actions.json
+* /resources/actions.json

+`scenes.json` and `actions.json` can also be placed in the workspace root or executable file folder, and will be read from there instead.

 ### scenes.json
 Contains all scene data.